-Initiatives heavy in financial services integration due to e-money liberalization and Safaricom m-pesa entrance, despite low mobile banking adoption breadth of data in the ecosystem.
-Physical infrastructure is well-developed and on par with Sub-Saharan African peers with 85% 3G network coverage and satellite access, which together have laid a solid foundation for connectivity.
-Additionally, there is strong engagement in the ecosystem from development partners and a growing private sector driving initiatives across various digital agriculture solution areas including finance, extension, and supply chain management (see Figure 3 above).
+Safaricom m-pesa entrance, despite low mobile banking adoption ecosystem.
+Physical infrastructure is welldeveloped and on par with Sub-Saharan African peers with 85% 3G network coverage and satellite access, which together have laid a solid foundation for connectivity.
+Additionally, there is strong engagement in the ecosystem from development partners and a growing private sector driving initiatives across various digital agriculture solution areas including finance, extension, and supply chain management (see Figure 3 below).
 There is also a wealth of agricultural data in Ethiopia, and in recent years, progress has been made towards developing open standards and increasing interoperability for this data.
 Initiatives in this space include the National Data Exchange Directive, aLIVE Roadmap, Coalition of the Willing and the Supporting Soil Health Initiative, the National Framework for Climate Services, Digital Green's FarmStack protocol, and the GIZ-funded Natural Resource Management System data lake.
-16

 The results of the ecosystem assessment show that while Ethiopia's digital agriculture ecosystem is still relatively nascent with many areas to strengthen, there are areas of progress to highlight.
-Particularly, the country shows good progress in physical infrastructure, stakeholder participation, and the
+Particularly, the country shows good progress in physical infrastructure, stakeholder participation, and the breadth of data in the

-$^{\rm 15}$ GSMA The State of Mobile Internet Connectivity Report 2023
+&lt;sup>15 GSMA The State of Mobile Internet Connectivity Report 2023

 However, challenges in the ecosystem persist, particularly in the utilization and cost of digital infrastructure.
-The cost of digital data usage remains high, with charges amounting to 5% of the GNI per capita for higher usage baskets, and smartphone costs equating to ~100% of the GNI per capita.
+The cost of digital data usage remains high, with charges amounting to 5% of the GNI per capita for higher usage baskets, and smartphone costs equating to $\sim 100\%$ of the GNI per capita.
 These expenses prevent broader access to digital tools, especially amongst rural Ethiopians and smallholder farmers.
 Furthermore, while the Ethiopia digital ecosystem benefits from innovative pilots and stakeholder collaboration with regards to data aggregation (e.g., Coalition of the Willing), it suffers from significant gaps in analytic capabilities as decision-makers often operate without access to integrated, real-time, accurate data.
-Moreover, there is room to strengthen digital capabilities across the country as national adult literacy stands at 52% 18 and the country ranks low in terms of digital skills (119 out of 134 countries).19
+Moreover, there is room to strengthen digital capabilities across the country as national adult literacy stands at 52% and the country ranks low in terms of digital skills (119 out of 134 countries).19